 Centrally Managed Email Signature

 MPR IT Solutions is proud to partner with Exclaimer Email Solutions.
-Based in the UK, Exclaimer provide multi-award-winning on-premise and cloud-based email signature solutions to over 75 million users worldwide.
+Based in the UK, Exclaimer provides multi-award-winning on-premise and cloud-based email signature solutions to over 75 million users worldwide.

 Exclaimer’s range of email signature management solutions make designing and controlling your organization’s email signatures easy and ensure that you are fully compliant and following the 7 C’s.

-Your email signature is more than just a sign off at the end of the message.
-For more information on how MPR IT Solutions can support your business in using Exclaimer email solutions please contact us on 0800 030 20 30 option 2.Read more
+Your email signature is more than just a sign-off at the end of the message.
+For more information on how MPR IT Solutions can support your business in using Exclaimer email solutions please contact us on 0800 030 20 30

 Have you ever lost connectivity due to a patch lead mistakenly removed, causing unwanted downtime?

-Once it had been identified that a cable had been accidently removed and was the reason for loss of connection, the engineers were quickly able to replace the missing patch cable.
-The network was restored, and after carrying out follow up checks to ensure everything was working as it should be.
+Once it had been identified that a cable had been accidentally removed and was the reason for the loss of connection, the engineers were quickly able to replace the missing patch cable.
+The network was restored, and after carrying out follow-up checks to ensure everything was working as it should be.